guildai/guildai/guild/tests/steps-run-isolation.md

     INFO: [guild] Running trial ...: m6:loss (x=...)
     loss: ...

-Note the the batch run is able to find previous trials even through the trials aren't children of the step parent.
+The the batch run is able to find previous trials even though the trials aren't children of the step parent.